The Chekhov Training

 Overview

 The Chekhov Training is a comprehensive master course in acting.
-It runs from September into early the following August, with pauses in December/January, March and May.
+It runs from September through July, with end-of-term pauses in December/January, March and May.

-A series of nine, four-week Sessions comprises the whole program.
-Each Session meets twice weekly.
-Successive Sessions introduce a new primary theme, while at the same time advancing the preceeding work.
+A series of eight, 4-week sessions plus a 6-week summer session comprises the whole program.
+Each session meets twice weekly.
+Successive sessions introduce a new primary theme, while at the same time advancing the preceding work.

-The sequence of Sessions, like the Chekhov method itself, is organic in nature; although it has many constituents, from a certain point of view all parts are one.
-The training develops in a way such that the actor achieves ever-greater levels of psycho-physical awareness and sensitivity while, at the same time, deepening his or her practical knowledge of acting craft.
+The sequence of sessions, like the Chekhov method itself, is organic; that means, although it has many constituents, from a certain point of view all parts are one.
+The training develops in a way such that the actor achieves ever-greater levels of psycho-physical awareness and sensitivity while, at the same time, deepening his or her practical knowledge (skill) of acting craft.

 The course is grounded in a system of physical and imaginative exercises based on lawful principles of the creative process.
 Our disciplined approach emphasizes mastery of Michael Chekhov’s core techniques.